fwyc0573/asg4-template/README.md

 ## 3. Submissions

+- **For Question 2, you may provide direct answers without showing your process.
+However, if an answer is incorrect, partial credit cannot be awarded.
+Therefore, we recommend including calculation steps for any parts you’re uncertain about.**

 - **Plagiarism, incorrect file name, and lack of comments** **will result in various degrees of deductions in points.**

+- The use of any AI tools is strictly prohibited for this assignment.
+Violations will result in a score of zero.

 - The mandatory part is required to be completed for you.
 For the bonus part, you would get extra scores if you do it.